Mass measurements of As, Se and Br nuclei and their implication on the proton-neutron interaction strength towards the N=Z line: Summary and Conclusions

 \section{Summary and Conclusions}

-In this work we present the mass measurement of four very-neutron-deficient isotopes with the MR-TOF-MS at the FRS Ion Catcher at GSI, with an unprecedented mass resolving power of almost 1,000,000.
-This is a very important milestone for mass measurements of rare short-lived isotopes, since high resolving power is the only way to achieve the required uncertainties and resolve overlapping peaks when the number of accumulated events is inherently limited.
-We performed the first direct mass measurement of the $^{69}$As isotope, and the first MR-TOF-MS mass measurements of the $^{70,71}$Se and $^{71}$Br isotopes.
+In this work we present the mass measurement of four very-neutron-deficient nuclides with the MR-TOF-MS at the FRS Ion Catcher at GSI, with an unprecedented mass resolving power of almost 1,000,000.
+This is a very important milestone for mass measurements of rare short-lived nuclides, since high resolving power is the only way to achieve the required uncertainties and resolve overlapping peaks when the number of accumulated events is inherently limited.
+We performed the first direct mass measurement of the nuclide $^{69}$As, and the first MR-TOF-MS mass measurements of the nuclides $^{70,71}$Se and $^{71}$Br.

 We carried out these measurements simultaneously with another experiment that used the same secondary beam to study proton decaying nuclei at the mid-focal plane of the FRS.
 This is an important demonstration of efficient use of rare ion beams that are currently in great demand at large accelerator facilities.